Smart Locks and Home Automation Technology

 Smart Home Automation

 Though it’s constantly evolving, smart home technology currently enables homeowners to control and adjust security cameras, smart locks and doorbells, lighting, thermostats, smart appliances and entertainment centers.
 Special apps can manage a number of devices and appliance throughout the home.
-Now with voice-activated automation, you can have a helping hand around the house without even lifting a finger.
+Now with voice-activated smart home automation systems, you can have a helping hand around the house without even lifting a finger.

 The concept is simple; smart home technology connects a wide range of appliances and electronics in the house to applications that enable automatic and remote operations.
 But it sounds complex; what does this mean in simple terms?
 Here are some examples to demonstrate the idea.